15 Types of Pâté That Form a Masterclass of Gourmet Meat

 Henaff is the largest maker of prepared pâté widely available in France.
 This pâté is also available in canned forms at any supermarket and store throughout France.

 These canned types of pâté contains ham, and it may include liver, stock, sea salt, and many different spices.
 The unique thing about this pâté is that it can pair easily with anything.
 Once sliced it looks so much like some types of salami but rest assured, it's got its own flavor profile.

 This delicious pâté is made from chicken and pork liver.
 The velvety and creamy texture of chicken liver grind.
 However, pork meat is ground with onions and herbs.
 Then, both pastes scrape together to enrich the flavor, and it is served as wrapped bacon with chicken liver and crisp toast or bread.

 This recipe has a different taste than other pâtés, but it's delicious.
 The pork liver, pancetta, eggs, brandy, sherry, cream, mushrooms, truffle salt, and fresh herbs like parsley and thyme.
-Sometimes, it contains chicken liver or meat with mushrooms.
+Sometimes, it contains chicken liver, types of truffles, or meat with mushrooms.
 The texture of this pâté is attractive.

 It’s an amazing pâté choice for vegetarians in France.
 This pâté has a sauteed mixture including fresh or dried mushrooms, rosemary, ricotta, any types of garnish you enjoy, and especially garlic that is spread easily on anything.

 The umami flavor mushrooms taste rich.
 However, mushroom pâté is for non-vegetarians and vegetarians pâté lovers.
 If you like a mushroom more, you must try it with toast.

 Types of Pâté to Amaze Your Taste Sensations